 National Game Design Month is about making and playing games.
-In 2011 during the month of November I want You to create and play your own boardgame, RPG, flash computer game, choose-your-own-adventure book, wargame, cardgame or other destracting novelty.
+In November I want YOU to create and play your own boardgame, RPG, flash computer game, choose-your-own-adventure book, wargame, cardgame or other destracting novelty.
 The rules are simple – create, write and play (at least once) a game during the month.

 There are no restrictions on what kind of game you create; how “big”, “long” or “hard” it is; or how long you must spend creating it.
 If you want to bang out an RPG in 24-hours, go right ahead; if you want to spend 3 weeks putting together an electronic game, do it!
 Here are what constitute the “rules” of NaGa DeMon;